 Cologne is a 2,000-year-old German city well known for the magnificent twin-spired Cologne Cathedral an epitome of glorious gothic architecture.
 There are several prime museums like Museum Ludwig and 12 Romanesque churches spread across the city which can be easily explored on foot.
 Early morning trains connecting Amsterdam to Cologne take around 2 hours 30 minutes.

-Dusseldorf is another German city worth a visit for the St. Lambertus Church and Schlossturm (Castle Tower) dating from 13th century.
+Dusseldorf is another German city worth a visit to the St. Lambertus Church and Schlossturm (Castle Tower) dating from 13th century.
 Dusseldorf has several prominent streets lined with a high-end brand and boutique shops which make for a great shopping day out.
 Amsterdam to Dusseldorf train journey takes a little more than 2 hours.

 Amsterdam to Paris day trip isn’t really feasible with a journey time of close to 4 hours.
 All you can do is visit the Iron lady and indulge in some local delicacies and shopping.